jazzband/pip-tools/README.rst

         --hash=sha256:7c3dca29c022744e95b547e867cee89f4fce4373f3549ccd8797d8eb52cdb873 \
         # via django

-By default, this will include a hash for every release file available for the give version.
-This behavior can be changed to only include a hash for the best match file for the current environment with the ``--single-hash`` flag.
+By default, this will include a hash for every release file available for the given version.
+This behavior can be changed to only include a hash for the best matching file for the current environment with the ``--single-hash`` flag.

 Output File
 -----------